-The squat is a popular compound exercise across the demographics of fitness enthusiasts.
+Squats are popular compound exercises across the demographics of fitness enthusiasts.
 On any given day, one can always find at least one person in the gym squatting.
 We're all familiar with the struggle to sit down and stand up the day after performing even three sets of these demolishers.

 The squat comes with a whole array of variations to target different muscle groups.
-Here, we will look at the conventional variation and its benefits.
+Here, we will take a closer look at what are squats good for.

 • Stand straight with your feet hip-distance apart and your shoulders tall.
 Ensure your back is straight.